Ozookevin/Kut.cards/README.md

 # Kut.cards
-Kut.Cards The online debate tool that cuts cards for you source code for website Live website can be found at www.kut.cards
+Kut.Cards The online debate tool that cuts cards for you source code for website Live website can be found at kut.cards